 The only way you can know the difference is by knowing, the characteristics of each nail gun.
-Otherwise, you might confuse many important basics when it comes to using.
+Otherwise, you might confuse many important basics when it comes to using them.

 The best thing about brad nailers and brad nails is that it can never split any wood trim no matter how lightweight it is.
 You can easily use it to attach any small wood trim to a wooden surface without any issue.
 Likewise, some brad nailers often accommodate staples unlike finish nailers, which use nails only.